2024 North Dakota Democratic presidential primary

-The 2024 North Dakota Democratic presidential primary took place from late February to March 30, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-17 delegates to the Democratic National Convention will be allocated to presidential candidates.
-Voting took place almost entirely by mail, with some in-person voting on reservations, and in Fargo, Bismarck, and Grand Forks.
-Mailed-in ballots must have been received by noon on March 30.
+The 2024 North Dakota Democratic presidential primary took place from late February to March 30, 2024 as mail-in primary, as part of the Democratic Party primaries for the 2024 presidential election.
+13 delegates to the Democratic National Convention were allocated in the party-run open primary, with 4 additional unpledged delegates.

-President Biden won in a landslide.
+Voting was organised almost entirely by mail, with in-person voting offered on reservations, and in Fargo, Bismarck, and Grand Forks.
+Ballots had to be received by noon on March 30.

+President Joe Biden won all delegates with little opposition and little turn-out, as seven other candidates were below 4% of the vote.